What is colorectal screening?

 Screening can be described as a search for something undetected.
 It is a way of identifying apparently healthy people who may have a condition like colorectal cancer, or is at risk of developing it.
 With screening, we can distinguish between those most likely to be healthy, and those who ought to be examined further.

-In a group of 1000 screening participants who submit a stool sample, 65 will have blood detected and be invited to have a colonoscopy.
-Of these 65 people, only 2 will be diagnosed with cancer.
-Many people will undergo a colonoscopy without finding anything wrong.
+In a group of 1,000 screening participants who submit a stool sample, 65 will have blood detected and be called in for a colonoscopy.
+Of the 65 people examined with colonoscopy, 2 will be diagnosed with cancer.
+In 38 of those examined, polyps will be found — some of which may later develop into cancer.
+Some participants will undergo a colonoscopy without any findings being made during the examination.

 Who should not participate?